Michael-Barbuzano/CS-305-Portfolio/README.md

   Although this project did not include refactoring the code, I made sure it was functional by running the code and making sure no errors occurred.
 I checked the security of the code by running the maven dependency check analysis, but as we were not prompted to refactor the code, I just created a mitigation plan within the vulnerability assessment report, detailing what common solutions are known to solve each vulnerability detected in the dependency check.

-  Although I do not think I plan to show future employers this assignment, it is proof of my ability to run dependency check analysis on code and write up a vulnerability assessment report based on the programs functionality and the results of the dependency check.
+  Although I do not think I plan to show future employers this assignment, it is proof of my ability to run dependency check analysis on code and write up a vulnerability assessment report based on the programs functionality and the results of the dependency check to further create detailed mitigation plans.